 Why we do what we do

 At IDRC, we believe that improving food security and ending poverty are closely linked.
-To bridge these two issues, IDRC joined forces with the Canadian International Development Agency (CIDA) in 2009 to create the Canadian International Food Security Research Fund.
+To bridge these two issues, IDRC joined forces with Foreign Affairs, Trade and Development Canada (DFATD) in 2009 to create the Canadian International Food Security Research Fund.

-The CA$62 million, five-year program supports partnerships between Canadian and developing-country research organizations.
+The CA$124 million, program supports partnerships between Canadian and developing-country research organizations.
 We hope to create linkages between scientific knowledge, policies, programs, and practical activities.